Imeko Afon: Economy

 Farming is the main economic activity.

 The vegetation is a mixture of savannah belt and sparse forest suitable for cattle raising, with the advantage of being free of Tse-tse flies.

 The climate is tropical, with a rainy season commencing around March and ending in November.
-The soil is fertile, and Cassava and Tomatoes are grown in large quantities.
+The soil is fertile, and cassava and tomatoes are grown in large quantities.

 Cotton grown in the LGA supplies the Yaru, tread and textile industries in Benin Republic.
 Other crops are pepper, maize, groundnuts, yams, vegetables, cocoa, cashew and teak.

-The LGA has 43 public primary schools and 6 secondary schools, and a number of private schools.
+The LGA has 68 public primary schools (excluding yet to be absorbed community schools) and 12 public secondary schools, and a good number of nursery, primary and secondary private schools.

-Tourist attractions include Celestial City, center of the Celestial Church of Christ, Imeko, Odosuuru waterfalls, Mount Boomu, Afon and Jabata Forest.
+Tourist attractions include Celestial City, center of the Celestial Church of Christ, Imeko, Odo-Osuruu waterfalls, Mount Boomu, Afon and Jabata Forest.

-To encourage tourists the LGA is named the "virgin land", and in 2010 a 20 km Imeko-Oke-Agbede-Iwoye road was being built.
+To encourage tourists, the LGA is named the "virgin land", and in 2010 a 20 km Imeko-Oke-Agbede-Iwoye road was being built! now needing reconstruction..